 Finally, it goes without saying that the future of shopping centers is the future of commerce as a whole.
 Technology continues to change the landscape of shopping, both at home and in retail stores.

 The best retail centers embrace technology.
 They’re connected to their customers on social media, with branded hashtags and live video events.
 Beyond that, they create Insta-worthy photo opportunities.
 Think large colorful backdrops for the season, fun interactive displays in stores, and unique foodie experiences.

 Maps are interactive, but there’s also an app for shopping and a mobile-friendly website.
 Customers can tap into WiFi while shopping, and charge their phones at ready-made charging stations.
-Finally, shoppers can easily buy online and pick up in person (or try on in person and order it shipped to their home).
+Finally, shoppers can easily buy online and pick it up in person (or try it on in person and order it shipped to their home).